SinisaVukmirovic/Hangman-Game/README.md

-### Practicing JS by building an Hangman Game, DOTA Edition, with guessing DOTA Hero Names!
+### Practicing JS by building an Hangman Game, DOTA Edition, with guessing DOTA Heroes!